loftwah/linux-for-pirates/README.md

 I hope this helps you understand what a Bash one-liner is and how a pirate might use it to perform a single task.
 Arrr!

+- "I be needin' to list all the files in this folder, arrr!"

+`ls`

+- "I be needin' to see the contents of this file, arrr!"

+`cat [filename]`

+- "I be needin' to search for a specific string in all the files in this folder, arrr!"

+`grep "[search string]" *`

+- "I be needin' to see all the processes runnin' on this machine, arrr!"

+`ps aux`

+- "I be needin' to see the available disk space on this machine, arrr!"

+`df -h`

+- "I be needin' to see the network connections on this machine, arrr!"

+`netstat -tulpn`

+- "I be needin' to see the system logs, arrr!"

+`tail -f /var/log/syslog`

 ### chroot

 Ahoy matey!
 The `chroot` command is used to change the root directory for the current shell session.
 Ye can use it to run a command or shell with a different root directory.